BU: A Smart Choice

 Classmates of Distinction

 - Admission to BU is very competitive.
-Last year 52,693 highly qualified students applied to BU for only 3,800 seats in the incoming class.
-Students admitted last year study and live with classmates who ranked in the top 9% of their classes and earned an A- average.
+This year, over 54,161 highly qualified students applied to BU for only 3,700 seats in the incoming class.
+Students admitted to the Class of 2018 study and live with classmates who ranked in the top 9% of their classes and earned an A- average.

 Living on Campus for Four Years